 Our experience with cooking rice was great but left a little to be desired.
 Using the Duo Plus as a rice cooker results in a soft and tasty product, but it falls more on the sticky, wet side of the spectrum than light and fluffy.
 Our taste testers prefer fluffy light rice to the alternative, but if you like your rice sticky, this is a non-issue.

 Our experience with cooking meat was fantastic.
 After roughly 23 minutes, our ribs came out tender and moist.
 They slid off the bone with the touch of a fork.
 We had a similar experience with sautéing.
 The sauté setting offers low, medium, and high options, which we greatly appreciate.

 Ease of Cleaning

-One of the biggest draws to kitchen appliances like the pressure cooker is how easy they make cooking.
+One of the biggest draws to kitchen appliances like the pressure cooker is how easy they make it to cook.
 Simply set it and forget it while you clean your kitchen, watch your favorite show, or enjoy a glass of wine.
-So being left with a difficult mess to clean up after sort defeats the purpose.
+So being left with a complicated mess to clean up after sort defeats the purpose.
 That is why we dubbed ease of cleaning our third most important metric.
-During our testing, we paid special attention to how easy the lid and pot are to clean and whether there are dishwasher-safe pieces.
+We paid particular attention to how easy the lid and pot are to clean during our testing and whether there are dishwasher-safe pieces.

-While we love a specialty item, pressure cookers are rather large, so we appreciate it when they negate the need for other larger kitchen appliances, like rice cookers.
-In the cooking features section, we paid attention to whether or not it offers a sauté feature as well as the rest of the setting varieties.
-The Duo Plus is a great combination of a device that offers enough distinct features without being too overwhelming.
+While we love a specialty item, pressure cookers are relatively large, so we appreciate it when they negate the need for other larger kitchen appliances, like rice cookers.
+In the cooking features section, we paid attention to whether or not it offers a sauté feature and the rest of the setting varieties.
+The Duo Plus is a great combination of a device that provides enough distinct features without being too overwhelming.

 — Hayley Thomas & Michelle Powell